bll123/libmp4tag/README.txt

   Alpha software is under development.
 There is no guarantee that the API will be preserved or that anything works correctly.

-  At this time, libmp4tag can read tags.
-  Tags can be written if there is space available.

-  I only work with audio files, so this software will need more testing against video files.

   To Do:
-    - updating tags: update tags when there is not enough space.
     - port to *bsd

 Notes: